 15. What Not to Put on Baby Registry: Laundry Detergent

 I never quite understood the draw of baby laundry detergent.
-My husband has sensitive skin and eczema, so for years we d been using a free and clear laundry detergent.
+My husband has sensitive skin and eczema, so for years we have been using a free and clear laundry detergent.
 Surely, I could wash all my baby’s clothes with the same stuff?

 What to Get Instead: Mesh Laundry Bag